paulsinclair51/briteTest/docs/Contributor_Guide.md

    - This keeps the document manageable, avoids overwhelming readers with unrelated detail, and makes the document easier to navigate.

-6. Writing Style Consistency
+6. Style Consistency

-To keep documentation clear and easy to read, maintain **parallel structure** within lists and related sentences.
-In practice:
+To keep documentation clear and easy to read, maintain **parallel structure** within lists and related sentences:

 - Start list items with the same part of speech (typically a verb).
 - Keep grammatical patterns consistent across bullets.